Better Manage AI Builder Consumption

 There are two types of license to leverage AI Builder:

-• Power Apps and/or Power Automate premium license
+- Power Apps and/or Power Automate premium license

 The AI models are stored in Dataverse.
 As a result, connecting to a model from Power Apps or Power Automate requires a premium license, as for premium connectors.
 Though several options are available, the most common ones are the Power Apps Premium (ex “Power Apps per User”) and the Power Automate Premium plans (replacing the old “Power Automate with Attended RPA” and “Power Automate per User” plans).

-• AI Builder capacity
+- AI Builder capacity

 Training and consuming an AI Models consume AI credits which Admins have to purchase and provision for the respective tenant.
 Such credits are not assigned to users but are rather allocated to environments.
-There are a few things worth noting about these AI credits:
+There are a few things worth noting about these AI credits:- The credits that are not allocated to a specific environment can be used in any environments,

-• The credits are purchased by bundles.
+- The credits are purchased by bundles.
 One AI Builder Capacity pack includes 1 million credits per month,

-• Purchasing premium user licenses (such as the Power Apps per User plan) automatically provisions some credits in the tenant (capped at 1,000,000),
+- Purchasing premium user licenses (such as the Power Apps per User plan) automatically provisions some credits in the tenant (capped at 1,000,000),

-• Tenant admins can check he amount of AI credits available in the tenant and allocated to each environment from the Power Platform Admin Center capacity page.
+- Tenant admins can check he amount of AI credits available in the tenant and allocated to each environment from the Power Platform Admin Center capacity page.

 How can we monitor the actual AI Builder consumption?